-Immune system molecule HD6 weaves cobweb-like nanonets to snag Salmonella, other intestinal microbesJune 21st, 2012 in Medical research
+Immune system molecule HD6 weaves cobweb-like nanonets to snag Salmonella, other intestinal microbesJune 21, 2012 in Medicine & Health / Medical research

 A team of researchers led by UC Davis Health System has found that human alpha-defensin 6 (HD6) a key component of the body's innate defense system binds to microbial surfaces and forms "nanonets" that surround, entangle and disable microbes, preventing bacteria from attaching to or invading intestinal cells.